Paid Ads Reporting: Build Reports That Show Real Business Impact

 Why Reporting Determines Advertising Success

 A well-structured paid ads reporting guide transforms raw campaign data into decisions that improve performance and justify investment.
 Without proper reporting, advertising operates in a fog where spending continues but accountability disappears.
-For Singapore businesses investing significant budgets across multiple platforms, reporting is not a back-office task but a strategic function that directly impacts results.
+For Singapore businesses investing significant budgets across multiple platforms, reporting is a strategic function that directly impacts results.

 Effective reporting answers three questions: What happened?
 Why did it happen?
 What should we do next?
-Reports that only answer the first question, listing metrics without context, fail to drive improvement.
+Reports that only list metrics without context fail to drive improvement.
 The best reports connect performance data to business outcomes and provide clear recommendations that decision-makers can act on.

 Reporting also builds trust with stakeholders.
-When leadership, clients or partners see clear, consistent reporting that ties advertising spend to business results, they gain confidence in the advertising function.
-This trust translates into budget support, strategic alignment and patience during testing periods as part of your broader digital marketing programme.
+When leadership sees clear, consistent reporting tying advertising spend to business results, they gain confidence in the advertising function.
+This trust translates into budget support and strategic alignment as part of your broader digital marketing programme in Singapore.

 Metrics Framework by Objective

-Awareness campaigns should report on reach, frequency, CPM, video view rate, ad recall lift and brand search volume.
-These metrics measure how effectively your advertising builds familiarity with your brand among your target audience.
+Awareness campaigns: Report on reach, frequency, CPM, video view rate, ad recall lift and brand search volume.
+These measure how effectively advertising builds familiarity.
 Avoid reporting conversion metrics for awareness campaigns as this misrepresents their purpose.

-Consideration campaigns should report on clicks, CTR, CPC, engagement rate, video completion rate, landing page views and assisted conversions.
-These metrics measure how effectively you move audiences from awareness to active interest in your product or service.
+Consideration campaigns: Report on clicks, CTR, CPC, engagement rate, video completion rate, landing page views and assisted conversions.
+These measure how effectively you move audiences from awareness to active interest.

-Conversion campaigns should report on conversions, conversion rate, CPA, ROAS, revenue and profit contribution.
-These are the metrics that directly tie advertising to business outcomes.
-Include both last-click and assisted conversion data for a complete picture of campaign contribution.
+Conversion campaigns: Report on conversions, conversion rate, CPA, ROAS, revenue and profit contribution.
+Include both last-click and assisted conversion data for a complete picture.
+These metrics directly tie advertising to business outcomes for Singapore businesses.

-For each objective, identify one to two primary KPIs that define success and three to four secondary metrics that explain performance.
+For each objective, identify one to two primary KPIs defining success and three to four secondary metrics explaining performance.
 Primary KPIs answer “are we succeeding?” while secondary metrics answer “why?”
 This hierarchy prevents reports from becoming overwhelming data dumps.
-Reference platform-specific reporting for channel-level detail.
+Use the same framework across your Google Ads, social media advertising and other paid channels.

 Cross-Channel Reporting

 Cross-channel reporting combines data from Google Ads, Facebook, LinkedIn, programmatic and other platforms into a unified view.
-This enables fair comparison across channels and reveals how platforms work together.
-Without cross-channel reporting, each platform appears to operate independently when in reality they interact through the customer journey.
+This enables fair comparison and reveals how platforms work together through the customer journey.

 Standardise metrics across platforms for fair comparison.
-Not all platforms define metrics identically.
-Facebook counts a video view at three seconds while YouTube counts at 30 seconds.
+Not all platforms define metrics identically: Facebook counts a video view at three seconds while YouTube counts at 30.
 Google counts conversions within an attribution window while some platforms count only direct conversions.
 Document these differences and normalise where possible.

 Use Google Analytics as your cross-channel truth source for website conversions.
-While each ad platform reports its own conversion data, GA provides a unified view using consistent methodology.
-Discrepancies between platform-reported and GA-reported conversions are normal; use GA for cross-channel comparison and platform data for platform-specific optimisation.
+While each platform reports its own data, GA provides a unified view using consistent methodology.
+Discrepancies of 10-20% are normal.
+Track cross-channel customer journeys to understand how Singapore users move between platforms before converting.

 Building Effective Dashboards

-Use Looker Studio (formerly Google Data Studio) for free, flexible dashboard creation.
-Connect Google Ads, Google Analytics, Facebook and other data sources using native connectors or tools like Supermetrics.
-Build separate dashboard pages for overview, channel-level detail and campaign-level analysis.
+Use Looker Studio for free, flexible dashboard creation.
+Connect Google Ads, Google Analytics, Facebook and other sources using native connectors or tools like Supermetrics.
+Build separate pages for overview, channel detail and campaign analysis.

-The overview page should display total spend, total conversions, blended CPA, blended ROAS and trend lines over time.
-Include month-over-month and year-over-year comparisons to contextualise current performance.
-This page serves as the executive summary that most stakeholders check first.
+The overview page displays total spend, total conversions, blended CPA, blended ROAS and trend lines with month-over-month and year-over-year comparisons.
+This serves as the executive summary for Singapore stakeholders.

-Channel pages should show platform-specific metrics with performance breakdowns by campaign, audience and creative.
-Include spend pacing charts that compare actual spend against planned budget.
-Highlight top and bottom performing campaigns to focus attention on optimisation opportunities.
+Channel pages show platform-specific metrics with breakdowns by campaign, audience and creative.
+Include spend pacing charts comparing actual versus planned budget.
+Highlight top and bottom performing campaigns.

-Design dashboards for scannability.
-Use colour coding for above target, on target and below target performance.
-Place the most important metrics at the top left where eyes naturally start.
-Limit each page to eight to twelve data points to prevent information overload.
-A clean dashboard that highlights the right information is more valuable than a comprehensive dashboard that overwhelms viewers.
+Design for scannability.
+Use colour coding for above target, on target and below target.
+Place important metrics at the top left.
+Limit each page to eight to twelve data points.
+A clean paid ads reporting guide dashboard that highlights the right information beats a comprehensive one that overwhelms viewers.

 Reports for Different Stakeholders

-Executive reports should be concise, focused on business metrics and avoid platform jargon.
-Report on total advertising investment, revenue generated, ROAS, customer acquisition cost and comparison against targets.
-Executives care about whether advertising is profitable and growing the business, not which ad set has the best CTR.
+Executive reports: Concise, focused on business metrics.
+Report total advertising investment, revenue generated, ROAS, customer acquisition cost and comparison against targets.
+Executives care about profitability and growth, not which ad set has the best CTR.

-Marketing manager reports should include channel-level performance, campaign comparisons, test results, budget utilisation and optimisation recommendations.
-Managers need enough detail to make strategic decisions about budget allocation, channel priorities and creative direction.
+Marketing manager reports: Channel-level performance, campaign comparisons, test results, budget utilisation and optimisation recommendations.
+Enough detail for strategic decisions about budget allocation and creative direction.

-Practitioner reports should contain granular data including ad-level performance, audience breakdowns, placement analysis, keyword reports and creative testing results.
-These detailed reports support daily optimisation decisions and creative development.
+Practitioner reports: Granular data including ad-level performance, audience breakdowns, placement analysis, keyword reports and creative testing results supporting daily optimisation.

-Client reports for agencies should balance transparency with clarity.
-Include methodology notes that explain how metrics are calculated, what attribution models are used and how data sources are combined.
-Client education builds trust and prevents misunderstandings about campaign performance.
-Align reporting format with your strategic planning cadence.
+Client reports (for agencies): Balance transparency with clarity.
+Include methodology notes explaining metrics, attribution models and data sources.
+Client education builds trust.
+Align format with your strategic planning cadence for Singapore clients.

 Reporting Automation

-Automate data collection using API connections between ad platforms and your reporting tools.
-Manual data export and import introduces errors and delays.
-Tools like Supermetrics, Funnel.io and Adverity automate data extraction from dozens of advertising platforms into your chosen reporting environment.
+Automate data collection using API connections between ad platforms and reporting tools.
+Manual export introduces errors and delays.
+Tools like Supermetrics, Funnel.io and Adverity automate extraction from dozens of platforms.

-Use report templates that standardise format and content across reporting periods.
+Use report templates standardising format across periods.
 Templates ensure consistency, reduce production time and make period-over-period comparison straightforward.
-Update templates when metrics, platforms or objectives change, but maintain structural consistency for easy comparison.
+Update templates when metrics or objectives change but maintain structural consistency.

 Turning Data Into Actionable Insights

-Every report should include an insights and recommendations section.
+Every report in your paid ads reporting guide should include an insights and recommendations section.
 Data without interpretation is just numbers.
 Explain why performance changed, what it means for the business and what specific actions should be taken.
-Recommendations should be specific, prioritised and tied to expected impact.

 Structure insights using the “what, so what, now what” framework.
-“What” describes the observation: CPA increased 25 percent this week.
-“So what” explains the impact: at current rates, monthly budget will deliver 20 percent fewer conversions.
-“Now what” recommends action: refresh creative for the top three campaigns and reallocate 15 percent of budget from display to search.
+“What” describes the observation: CPA increased 25% this week.
+“So what” explains impact: at current rates, monthly budget delivers 20% fewer conversions.
+“Now what” recommends action: refresh creative for the top three campaigns and reallocate 15% of budget from display to search.

 Frequently Asked Questions